hmrc/pillar2-service-guide/source/documentation/index.md

   <li>Is the return a nil return?</li>
 </ol>

 The table here contains some information on the differences between the request variants.
+Liability returns (for MNEs and UK only entities) should include evidence of a company ID in the *entityType* field - this can be either the Company Reference Number (**CRN**) or the Unique Taxpayer Reference (**UTR**) for corporation tax.

 <table>
 <thead>